O-C-R/accession/README.md

 We're going to explain how the API works twice; once for people who might not even know what an API is, and again for those of you who are more data saavy.

-For both of these sections, we'll be pointing to the version of this API that we're hosting at **INSERT URL HERE**.
+For both of these sections, we'll be pointing to the version of this API that we're hosting at http://accession.ocr.nyc.
 An easier way to explore this data might be for you to install the API on your own computer; instructions for this are down this page a little further.

+**Important Caveat:** This API was meant to produce scripts for a performance, and not to be used live during said performance.
+All of the requests that we're going to make to the API below take some time.
+Sometimes about 5 seconds, but for the more complicated queries it can be up to 45 seconds.
+So be patient.

 ##Using the API (For non-experts)